pascomnet/documentation/site/content/release-notes/pascomClient/_index.en.md

 These problems are known to us and we are already working on a solution
 {{% / notice%}}

+* [CL-1071] Plantronics Support is unstable on some systems.
+If the Client of crashes in combination with a Plantronics headset, set Plantronics to "ignore" in the settings.
+Only the use of headset buttons then no longer works
+* [CL-1165] Outlook Support is unstable on some systems and causes the pascom client to crash
+* [CL-1191] Some endpoint protection software (e.g. Kaspersky) prevents certain actions of the pascom client, e.g. b.
+Autostart configuration or microphone access

 ## Beta 62.D961 (11.03.2020)

 [Beta feedback](https://www.pascom.net/forum/t/pascom-client-v62-beta/6722)